mikanda/model/Readme.md

      * `persistent` - If false this value is not included within the JSON representation of the model and doesn't affect the dirty status of the model.  **default: false**
+     * `compute` - A function which is called as getter to the attribute.
+It gets passed the attribute name for which it is registered.
+The context of the function is the object.

 ## model instance API